Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)

 OBJECTIVES

-The assessment is entitled "Thematic Assessment of the Root Causes of Biodiversity Loss, Drivers of Transformative Change, and Solutions to Achieve the 2050 Vision for Biodiversity."
-It is part of the Convention on Biological Diversity's Vision 2050 and its Kunming-Montreal Global Biodiversity Framework, adopted in December 2022 by its States Parties.
+The assessment is titled “Thematic Assessment of the Root Causes of Biodiversity Loss, Drivers of Transformative Change, and Solutions to Achieve the 2050 Vision for Biodiversity.”
+It is part of the Convention on Biological Diversity’s Vision 2050 and its Kunming-Montreal Global Biodiversity Framework, adopted in December 2022 by its Parties.

 What are transformative changes?

-Chapters of the evaluation
+Sections of the evaluation

 • Defines transformative changes and explains why they are necessary.